Terms and conditions of sale

 RIGHT OF WITHDRAWAL (Applicable to consumers only)

 Customers who are consumers are informed that they have the right to withdraw from any distance selling contract concluded with MS EUROPE within 14 days from the day on which the consumer or a third party other than the carrier takes physical possession of the goods in question.
-In the case of delivery of a batch of goods, the time limit begins to run when the consumer or a third party other than the carrier takes physical possession of the last item.
-In the case of regular delivery of goods over a defined period of time, the period begins when the consumer or a third party other than the carrier takes physical possession of the first goods.
+In the case of delivery of a batch of goods, the period begins when the consumer or a third party other than the carrier takes physical possession of the last good.
+In the case of regular delivery of goods over a defined period of time, the time limit begins to run when the consumer or a third party other than the carrier takes physical possession of the first good.

 The procedures for exercising this right of withdrawal are detailed in article 10 of these terms and conditions.